-The teacher with responsibility for SEN/D is the Inclusion Manager and Deputy Head Teacher, Mrs Donna Todd (01484 223969) - roles and responsibilities include:
+The teacher with responsibility for SEN/D is currently the Head Teacher, Diana Wilson (01484 223969) - roles and responsibilities include:

-- the day-to-day management and co-ordination of provision for pupils with SEN/D, with the aim of securing high quality teaching/provision, - monitoring and tracking the progress and experiences of pupils with SEN/D, - acting as an advocate and key worker for pupils with SEN/D and their families, - administration duties, including maintenance of the SEN/D Register, and associated record-keeping, including PLASC data, SSPs/MSPs and Provision Maps, - supporting and advising colleagues in meeting the needs of pupils with SEN/D, - working with targeted pupils, - organising and chairing meetings, - resource management, including SEN/D budget allocation, - liaising with parents/carers and external agencies, including the Designated Medical Officer (DMO) or Designated Clinical Officer (DCO) - managing SEN/D ETAs, - organising specific induction and transition programmes for children with SEN/D and liaison with previous/next settings, - organising/delivering further training and development for colleagues related to SEN/D issues, - liaison with colleagues who have responsibility for other aspects of Additional Needs, - liaison with the Designated Governor for SEN/D, and to provide Reports/information to the Governing Body on SEN/D issues, as requested, - provide information to the LA regarding SEN/D issues, as requested.
+- the day-to-day management and co-ordination of provision for pupils with SEN/D, with the aim of securing high quality teaching/provision, - monitoring and tracking the progress and experiences of pupils with SEN/D, - acting as an advocate and key worker for pupils with SEN/D and their families,

+- administration duties, including maintenance of the SEN/D Register, and associated record-keeping, including PLASC data, SSPs and IAPDRs. - supporting and advising colleagues in meeting the needs of pupils with SEN/D, - working with targeted pupils, - organising and chairing meetings, - resource management, including SEN/D budget allocation, - liaising with parents/carers and external agencies, including the Designated Medical Officer (DMO) or Designated Clinical Officer (DCO) - managing SEN/D ETAs, - organising specific induction and transition programmes for children with SEN/D and liaison with previous/next settings, - organising/delivering further training and development for colleagues related to SEN/D issues, - liaison with colleagues who have responsibility for other aspects of Additional Needs, - liaison with the Designated Governor for SEN/D, and to provide Reports/information to the Governing Body on SEN/D issues, as requested, - provide information to the LA regarding SEN/D issues, as requested.